Tennu/tennu/doc/message-properties.md

 ### 330

 * replyname - RPL_WHOISLOGGEDIN
-* identifedas - Services nickname the user is identified to.
+* identifiedas - Services nickname the user is identified to.

 ### 378